envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 If your Hash Table has 50 addresses but only 3 addresses contain Keys, you would still have to access all 50 addresses to obtain those Keys.
 An Array is sequential in memory, which makes it more efficient in this regard.

+#### C12

+Q: What are the pros of using hash tables?
+A: 1.Fast lookups\* (Good collision resolution needed, usually we dont need to worry about this because our language underneath the hood take care of that for us)
+2.Fast inserts (same as lookups)
+3.Flexible keys (depending on the type of hash tables, such as maps, we can have flexibles keys instead of an array that has numbered indexes)

+Q: What are the cons of using hash tables?
+A: 1.Unordered (its hard to really go through everything in order) 2.Slow key iteration (if i want to grab all the keys from a hash table I will have to go through the entire memory space)

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie